Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

 \subsection{Direct and recursive deep learning framework for decadal world economy outlook}

-We apply two strategies for forecasting, direct and recursive, both of which are illustrated in Figure \ref{fig:framework}, The direct strategy is used for model development and model evaluation, and the recursive strategy is used for decadal forecasting.
+We apply two strategies for forecasting, which include direct and recursive, as illustrated in Figure \ref{fig:framework}.
+We use the direct strategy for model development and model evaluation for multistep time series prediction.
+We then use the recursive strategy for decadal forecasting based on the model developed using the direct strategy.
+Therefore, our framework is direct and recursive, as it uses the prediction as input to the model to make future (decadal) predictions.